hackgvl/trolley-tracker-api-dot-net/README.md

  * ASP.NET version 4.x
  * MVC version 5
  * Entity Framework 6.3
+ * (Project tests have not been touched and will fail)

 Parameters may be viewed from a web browser.
 For updates, Login to the web app with pre-registered user ManageTrolley@yeahthattrolley.com , ManageTrolley7!
 (That is not a real Email address)